 11. Quality off road running shoes (not road shoes).

-14. Solid plastic cup for hot drinks or soup, 2nd cup / bottle or soft flask for cold drinks, a spork (or similar) for eating food at checkpoints.
-There are no plastic cups or cutlery provided to minimise waste.
+14. Solid plastic cup for hot drinks or soup.
+If the cup collapses in any way… it’s not solid.
+Bottle or soft flask for cold drinks, a FOON (or spork if you’re posh) for eating food at checkpoints.
+There are no plastic cups or cutlery provided to minimise plastic waste.